peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 30-min and 1-h shortwave intermittency runs, relative to no shortwave intermittency.
-Heating rate error is calculated as weighted mean of absolute heating rate error, weighted vertically by pressure thickness of layers.
-Shown is a 95-\% confidence band across domain sample points and time steps.
+Heating rate error is calculated as a weighted mean of absolute heating rate error, weighted vertically by pressure thickness of layers.
+Shown is a 95-\% confidence band of the weighted mean across domain sample points and time steps.
 Run time was measured as CPU time in a benchmark (exclusive) mode on 8 CPUs of NEC SX-9 (100 GFLOP per CPU).
 \label{fig:shortwave-intermittency-performance-accuracy}